Delay and Millis in Arduino

 Using millis() to Determine Duration

-We want to know how much time has elapsed since an event happened; for example, how long a switch has been held down.
+We want to determine the elapsed time since an event occurred, such as how long a switch has been held down.

 The millis function returns the number of milliseconds since the current sketch started running.
 This number will overflow (go back to zero) in approximately 50days.